abundanceesim/products-web-app/README.md

 # Products-Web-App
-Products web application where users can retrieve and modify product records of their choice from a MySQL database.
+Products web application where users can retrieve and modify their products inventory from the backend.